 - Cancellation on or after Move-In Date: no refund

-- Students must be admitted to SFBU and either enrolled in a program full time prior to the Move-In Date, or be international students on approved trimester breaks.
+- Students must be admitted to SFBU and either enrolled in a program full time prior to the Move-In Date, or be international students on approved semester breaks.
 No one else is permitted to occupy a space in university housing, and must vacate university housing immediately.
 SFBU will not refund the housing fee.

 Check-in time will be from 9:00 a.m. to 5:00 p.m., Monday through Friday, on university working days only.
 If students arrive outside of this timeframe, they must make their own arrangements to stay somewhere else and check in during the days and hours indicated above.
-Students cannot move in sooner than five days prior to the start of a trimester.
+Students cannot move in sooner than five days prior to the start of a semester.